-The agreements of limited partnership of Star Gas Partners and Star Gas Propane will be amended and restated at the completion of the transaction.
-The form of the Star Gas Partners partnership agreement is included in this prospectus as Annex C. The following discussion is a complete summary of the material provisions of the partnership agreement.
+The agreements of limited partnership of Star Gas Partners and Star Gas Propane were amended and restated at the completion of the transaction.
+The form of each amended and restated partnership agreement was filed as an exhibit to Star Gas Partners' registration statement for the equity offering.
+The following discussion is a complete summary of the material provisions of the partnership agreement.